 The first time a woman falls pregnant is pretty special; a time full of joy and wonder at all that’s ahead… Until you begin to share your joyful news, and horror stories are gleefully dispensed.
-Excitement turns to fear, turns to finding yourself inexplicably pregnant and scared.
+Excitement turns to fear, until you find yourself inexplicably pregnant and asking the question ‘how hard is being a mum?’.

 It starts so positively: you pee on that stick, and wait for the excruciatingly g-r-a-d-u-a-l result to emerge: pregnant.
 And even though this new life was planned, and no matter how (very) much wanted – it is still a shock of substantial magnitude.
 Suffice to say I felt the blood drain from my face.